AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 Scriptlet rules are not supported by AdGuard Content Blocker.

-Full scriptlet exception rules syntax is supported by AdGuard for Windows, Mac, and Android with [CoreLibs] v1.16 or later and AdGuard Browser Extension for Chrome, Firefox, and Edge with [TSUrlFilter] v3.0 or later.
-Previous versions support only scriptlet exception rules disabling particular scriptlets only.
+The full syntax of scriptlet exception rules is supported by AdGuard for Windows, Mac and Android with [CoreLibs] v1.16 or later and AdGuard Browser Extension for Chrome, Firefox and Edge with [TSUrlFilter] v3.0 or later.
+Previous versions only support scriptlet exception rules that disable specific scriptlets.

 :::